anhminh3105/Tensorflow-YOLO/README.md

 ![webp net-gifmaker 3](https://user-images.githubusercontent.com/18170028/52903429-d9288180-3225-11e9-8249-ed435b234931.gif)

-This is currently the project I'm making for my bachelor thesis at [VAMK](http://www.puv.fi/en/ "VAMK's Homepage") with **Topic: Deploying YOLOv3 on Movidius Raspberry Pi (3B+).**
+This is the thesis work I'm currently working on for my bachelor degree at [VAMK](http://www.puv.fi/en/ "VAMK's Homepage").

+**Thesis topic: Deploying YOLOv3 on Movidius Raspberry Pi (3B+).**

-I acknowledged that there are a lot of good works on YOLO already but since I am just so interested in this, and coincidentally my supervisor also proposed this topic to me, I just went on to make another version of my own.
+I acknowledged that there are a lot of good works on YOLO already but since I am just so interested in this, and being also offered by my supervisor coincidentally, I just went on to make another version of my own.

 ## Summary:
 * The model was made in pure TensorFlow Low-Level API, detection outputs were processed in NumPy and OpenCV2 was used for image manipulations.